Core Rules

 Risk and Effect Levels

-Most the time, the GM can simply describe the potential consequences and impact of your actions in terms of the fiction.
+Most of the time, the GM can simply describe the potential consequences and impact of your actions in terms of the fiction.
 Sometimes, though, it’s helpful to have a more concrete way to talk about them.

 Controlled Position